 He went on to work with Rockwell College, Garryowen in the AIL and Munster underage teams.
 He was also part of the backroom team when the Tipp hurlers won the 2016 All-Ireland title.

 Leamy joined Leinster as their elite player development officer in October 2019.
-In January, he joined the Ireland U20 coaching team.
+In January 2021, he joined the Ireland U20 coaching team, and moved to the senior coaching team at Leinster in October 2021.

 The backrow was forced to retire from rugby in April 2014 due to a knee injury sustained during a Munster training session the previous October.